- Meeting times: Monday & Wednesday from 1:25-2:45 PM.

 If you want to install it on your computer, I strongly suggest using Anaconda to install Python and Jupyter, and I also suggest using Python 3.5+ (not 2.7), which will be the default if you install python through anaconda.

-You may want to install the
+You will probably want to install the

 jupyter_contrib_nbextensions toolkit to super-charge your Jupyter notebook: